Frequently Asked Questions

 You’ll be pre-approved within 24 hours.

 Next, you will usually be fully approved (that is, through underwriting) within 3 to 5 business days.
+Unfortunately, same-day approvals do not exist for mid and high risk businesses, due to the requirement that there be manual underwriting.
 In certain highly regulated industries, the underwriting process may take a few additional days.

 How Long Until I Can Accept Payments?